 3. Bodily Noises: I am specifically talking about 2 noises your body makes.
 1. Your stomach.
 It is actually a great thing to hear!
 If your tummy rumbles during massage, that means your parasympathetic nervous system is activated.
 This is the part of your Nervous system that deals with relaxation.
 I hear a gurgle or two, it means I have done my job and I'm happy.
 2. Gas.
 Who hasn't had a slight panic attack when you feel one coming on in the middle of a massage?
 I know I have!
 I totally understand that it is embarrassing but it's happening and there is nothing you can do but let it out.
 If you TRY to keep it in, all you do is tense up and I know something is wrong.
 It's best to just let it happen.
 I've said it before, many times; Better out than in.
 I am more than likely pushing down on an area that will make it impossible for you to not let it out.
 You can even warn me, if you like.
 Apologize afterwards but I'd rather you just let it out.

 4. Falling asleep/snoring: I'm not sure why people apologize for this.
 You won't find too many people that are happy when someone falls asleep but that makes me proud.
 It means you are comfortable with me.
 You trust me.
 That is a wonderful compliment in Massage Therapy.
+It's the equivalent of a standing ovation.
 Sleeping around a complete stranger can be very vulnerable to some and knowing that you feel safe enough to fall asleep makes my heart sing.
 Snoring just adds to my joy.